Conditions

 What causes ODD?

-It is not known exactly what causes ODD.
-It may develop from a combination of biological, psychological and environmental factors, including:
+Healthcare providers believe ODD develops from a mix of biological, psychological and environmental factors, including:

-• The disposition or temperament your child inherited, or was born with
+• The nature or temperament your child was born with

 Family stress can worsen ODD symptoms.